imedu-vr/hubs-docs/stack_migration_between_aws_accounts.md

-# Stack migration between different AWS accounts
+# Stack migration between different AWS accounts (WORK IN PROGRESS)

 ## Context
 We have a running AWS stack on AWS company account A, and want to move it to AWS company account B.